tewarid/dotnet-tools/README.md

 ## WebSocketSharp Server Tool

 Self-hosted service built with [WebSocketSharp](https://github.com/sta/websocket-sharp), and works on Windows 7, or better.
 Data can be sent to and received from WebSocket clients.
 Supports SSL.

+## WMI Query Tool

+A simple tool to query WMI classes and their properties.